 The McBurney Disability Resource Center is the office for students with disabilities and classroom accommodations on the UW-Madison campus.
 As part of the student accommodation process, we work collaboratively with students and instructors to provide and support effective student accommodations.
 And as a part of the Division of Student Life, we strive to create an inclusive campus environment that allows students to engage, explore, and participate in the Wisconsin Idea.

-We serve over 2200 students annually, and we partner with students, instructors, staff, student organizations, and others throughout the campus and community.
+We work with over 2200 students annually, and we partner with students, instructors, staff, student organizations, and others throughout the campus and community.
 Whether you are a student or instructor, are new to campus or are already quite familiar, have a long history of accommodations or are just exploring disability-related accommodations for the first time, we invite you to learn more about the Center and to contact us with any questions you may have.

 Who We Serve